Quick Links: Webinars | Disaster Resources | Acts of Violence and Threats to Safety Resources

 Emergency Preparedness and Response

-In light of recent disasters and acts of violence, APAP’s field partners provide an array of services to help you prepare and respond to emergencies.
+In light of recent disasters, acts of violence and pandemics, APAP’s field partners provide an array of services to help you prepare and respond to emergencies.

 ArtsReady makes available informational resources and an online business continuity, readiness and sustainability planning tool.
 The Performing Arts Readiness Project offer webinars, grant opportunities, guidance on recovery assistance, and regular updates.
 Both aim to help you keep your arts organization and events safe and open-for-business.

-- Safety and Security for Performing Arts, February 13, 2020, 2 p.m.
+- Safety and Security for Performing Arts, August 13, 2 p.m.
 (EDT).
 With the ever-changing nature of events, are you prepared for the unexpected?
 With audiences and Local Government agencies expecting more from you as an organizer, do you have plans in place to not only try and prevent, but also respond should any incident happen?
-This class will provide a background of what happens when things don’t go as planned, and show that it doesn’t matter what size or type of event you have, the basic principles are the same.
+Safety and Security are more important now than ever and more questions will be asked of you and what plans you have in place.
+This class will help event organizers and venues establish the key elements for prevention and responding to incidents of any shape or size.
+It will provide a background of what happens when things don’t go as planned, and show that it doesn’t matter what size or type of event you have, the basic principles are the same.
+We will look at what you would do in certain scenarios, and how even small adjustments to your venue can keep your event safer.

 See the full list of webinars at Performing Arts Readiness.